Trump Commutes Sentence of Ex-Detroit Mayor Kwame Kilpatrick

 Though Kilpatrick’s lawyers asked for a 15-year sentence, U.S. District Judge Nancy Edmunds gave him the full 28-years that the prosecution requested, basing her decision on the severity and blatant nature of Kilpatrick’s corruption and hoping it would serve as a warning to other politicians.
 “That way of business is over.
 We’re done,” Judge Edmunds said.

-The FBI’s website details the extensive investigation conducted by its agents to expose the Kilpatrick administration’s corruption:
+The FBI’s website details the extensive investigation it conducted into the Kilpatrick administration’s corruption:

 Kilpatrick and [his contractor friend Bobby] Ferguson established a “pay to play” system that made breaking the law standard operating procedure.
 Kilpatrick extorted city vendors, rigged bids, and took bribes.
 He used funds from non-profit civic organizations to line his pockets and those of his family.
 And he was unabashed about it.